sal55/langs/MLang.md/readme.md

 * Slices
 * Embedded text and binary files (only just being introduced into C23)
 * Built-in 'tabledata` (A superior approach to 'X-macros`)
-* Very fast, single-file and self-contained whole-program compiler
+* Very fast, single-file and self-contained whole-program compiler - nothing else is needed
 * Can create compilable one-file source amalgamations of projects
 * Does not need a build system like `make` (submit only the lead module, it will discover program structure automatically)